Apple Cinnamon Muffins that are so fluffy you’ll never want to eat another muffin again. Make a batch of these for a yummy fall snack.

 Can I make these muffins vegan?
 We haven’t tried making these muffins vegan, but if we were to try, we would use 2 flax eggs in place of the 2 large eggs.

 Can I use sweetened applesauce?
-Any kind of applesauce works, but just be mindful what your applesauce is sweetened with to keep this recipe refined sugar-free.
+Any kind of applesauce works, but just be mindful of what your applesauce is sweetened with to keep this recipe refined sugar-free.

 - 1 cup shredded apples (moisture removed)

 - 1.5 cups white whole wheat flour

 - ½ cup coconut sugar or light brown sugar

 - 2 teaspoons ground cinnamon

 - 2 large eggs

 - 3 tablespoons coconut oil, melted